kalabhaftu/deltalytixC/README.md

 - Sensitive operations are handled through Server Actions to prevent exposure
 - Public data is served through cached API routes for optimal performance
 - Database operations are type-safe and validated through Prisma

-## Contributing

-We welcome contributions to Deltalytix.
-Please check out our [GitHub repository](https://github.com/hugodemenez/deltalytix) for more information on how to get involved.

-## Support

-For any questions or support, please join our [Discord community](https://discord.gg/a5YVF5Ec2n).

 ## Cursor usage